theohbrothers/Generate-DockerImageVariants/README.md

 ## Required files / folders

 `definitions` - the folder contains the `VARIANTS.ps1` and the `FILES.ps1` generation definitions
-   -  `VARIANTS.ps1` - a generation definition file containing definitions of the image variants, and the template of each file to be included in the image build context.
+   -  `VARIANTS.ps1` - a generation definition file containing definitions of the image variants and defintions of the template of each file to be included in the image build context.
    - `FILES.ps1` - a generation definition file containing definitions of the project files you want to generate.

 `templates` - the folder where you store your templates used for generating files according to your generation definitions